Co-Fired Piezoelectric Actuators, 4.6 µm to 20.0 µm Travel

 (a) In-Chip Insulation Used in Chips and Discrete Stacks,

-(b) On-Stack Insulation Used in Co-Fired Stacks
+(c) On-Stack Insulation Used in Co-Fired Stacks

 Co-Fired Piezo Chips, Co-Fired Piezo Stacks, and Discrete Piezo Stacks

 Generally speaking, Thorlabs' co-fired piezo chips and stacks are constructed similarly.
 In both cases, a structure is built up from alternating electrode layers and green-state lead zirconate titanate (PZT) piezoelectric layers.
 (The co-fired piezo chips are also available with BiScO3-PbTiO3 (BSPT) piezoelectric layers for higher temperature applications.)
 The assembled structure is then sintered into a single monolithic unit.
 Supply electrodes of opposite polarity are attached to opposite sides of the structure.
 Each internal electrode is electrically coupled to one or the other supply electrode, such that no two adjacent internal electrodes have the same polarity.
-The most significant differences between the co-fired chips and stacks arise from the way each internal electrode is electrically isolated from the supply electrodes of opposite polarity.
+The most significant differences between the co-fired chips, the PC2FL co-fired stack, and the PC4 series of co-fired stacks arise from the way each internal electrode is electrically isolated from the supply electrodes of opposite polarity.
 The different electrical insulation approaches influence the mechanical properties of the actuators.
-Actuators fabricated using the two different approaches are diagrammed in Figure 1.
+Actuators fabricated using the three different approaches are diagrammed in Figure 1.

 In the case of the chips (In-Chip Insulation), the internal electrodes of opposite polarities alternate.
 Each internal electrode layer is shorter than the full width of the piezo layer.
 All electrodes of one polarity have edges that are flush with one side of the chip, and all electrodes with the opposite polarity are flush with the opposite side of the chip.
 Because the electrode does not extend all the way to the opposite edge, the far end of the electrode is completely surrounded by PZT or BSPT material.
 The PZT or BSPT material enclosing the end of the electrode is insulating, which electrically isolates this electrode from the supply electrode of opposite polarity.
 This approach to electrically insulating the electrodes creates a region of stress at the edge of the electrode.
 The stress arises both due the abrupt change in thickness on either side of the electrode edge, as well as the tensile stress created when the PZT or BSPT material sandwiched between electrodes responds to an applied voltage drive signal, but the insulating PZT or BSPT material beyond the edge of the electrodes does not.
 This stress limits the maximum height of chips manufactured using this approach.
 The height of chips are limited to ensure internal stresses are low and do not affect lifetime or performance.
 Chips are sealed in a ceramic layer that offers superior resistance to humidity and heat than epoxy resin coatings.